-The emergence of the COVID-19 pandemic resulting from the spread of the SARS-CoV-2 virus has ignited high-priority and compressed timeline efforts for the development of COVID-19 vaccines, therapeutics, and diagnostic tests for viral infections and antibody responses.
-These time-critical efforts have also put into focus the need for better approaches for vaccine bioanalysis to keep step with these rapidly developing efforts.
+The emergence of the COVID-19 pandemic resulting from the spread of the SARS-CoV-2 virus has ignited intensive efforts to develop diagnostic tests to measure viral infections and antibody responses, together with vaccines and therapeutics.

 Detection of SARS-CoV-2 antibodies in human serum

-The detection of antibodies to SARS-CoV-2 in human serum with serology assays is a necessity for understanding SARS-CoV-2 immune responses, measuring its impact on public health, and for developing effective vaccines and therapeutics.
-To meet this ongoing need, a three-step bridging Gyrolab SARS-CoV-2 antibody immunoassay is now available.
+These time-critical efforts have put into focus the need for high-performance immunoassays to determine the levels of SARS-CoV-2 antibodies in human serum.
+To meet this need, a three-step bridging Gyrolab SARS-CoV-2 antibody immunoassay is now available.
 This assay has a broad dynamic range for qualitative detection of total antibodies generated against the receptor binding domain (RBD) of the spike (S) protein of SARS-CoV-2 in human serum samples.1

 Cross-sectional model of coronavirus

-The RBD of the S protein is directly involved in SARS-CoV binding to the human angiotensin-converting enzyme 2 (ACE2) receptor for entry into host cells and is an active target for vaccine and therapeutics development.
+The RBD of the S protein is directly involved in SARS-CoV binding to the human angiotensin-converting enzyme 2 (ACE2) receptor to enable viral entry into host cells and is a key target for vaccine and therapeutics development.

 The three-step bridging Gyrolab SARS-CoV-2 antibody immunoassay utilizes a Gyrolab Bioaffy™ CD.
 The method encompasses a biotinylated SARS-CoV-2, Spike RBD-His recombinant protein as the capture molecule, and SARS‑CoV-2 Spike RBD-Fc recombinant protein labeled with Alexa Fluor® 647 as the detection molecule.
-This assay detects IgG, IgA and IgM antibody subtypes within the human serum.
+The assay detects IgG, IgA and IgM antibody subtypes in human serum.

 Dynamic range of Gyrolab SARS-CoV-2 antibody immunoassay